Skip to Content

 However, with growing demand for therapy services, waitlists for speech pathologists, occupational therapists and other specialists are blowing out to 18 months in many areas.
 During which time, children miss many key developmental stages, and the child and family don’t have the support to live to their full potential.

-The key worker model is a family-centered approach to early childhood intervention services, which helps solve this challenge.
+The key worker model is a family-centered approach to early childhood supports (early childhood intervention services), which helps solve this challenge.
 Children and families can start therapy sooner and achieve greater long-term outcomes.

 Delays in accessing therapy services and lack of adequate support structures for children during crucial developmental stages continue to delay positive outcomes for NDIS participants.